microsoft/AzureArcSCVMMTSG/README.md

 # Azure Arc enabled SCVMM Troubleshooting Guide (TSG)

-Self-debugging guide for Azure Arc Resource Bridge (ARB) onboarding failures for SCVMM This document is intended to help debugging the errors which a user faces during ARB deployment on a SCVMM managed datecenter.
+This document is intended to be self-debugging guide for Azure Arc Resource Bridge (ARB) deployment failure on a SCVMM managed datecenter.

 The detailed onboarding walkthrough article can be found [here](https://learn.microsoft.com/en-us/azure/azure-arc/system-center-virtual-machine-manager/quickstart-connect-system-center-virtual-machine-manager-to-arc).